FarmersGrowing Good Food, Nourishing the Community

 Ramiro started farming in 2023 at our Skagit Valley location.
 More information to come!

 Lorna Velasco brings 20 years in social activism to her work as a farmer.
 She started as an intern on the SAgE student farm in 2016, and now runs her own farm, focusing on Filipino vegetables.
 She also maintains three community gardens at several public housing apartments in the Seattle area.
 “Sariwa Farm was established as a way to pass on my Filipino culinary and cultural traditions to my kids.
 Given that Asian vegetables are typically transported from farther regions whose growing practices are unknown, it was important for me to help reduce my carbon footprint and feed my kids pesticide-free vegetables.
 I grow food for the health and well-being of my family, encourage more sustainable practices for my community and lessen my environmental impact.”

 Silva Family Farms

-Silva Family Farms is owned by Pablo and Maura Silva, who have over 20 years experience working for various local farms.
+Silva Family Farms is owned by Pablo and Maura Silva, who have over 20 years of experience working for local farms.
 With the help of their children, Pablo and Maura are now in their third season of growing strawberries on their own farm.
 Silva Family Farm specializes in certified organic Albion strawberries, which are a large, firm fruit with high sugar content and a wonderfully sweet flavor—great for preserving or serving fresh!

 Sweet Hollow Farm